YoshiakiKurihara/InterpreterJobTracker/README.md

 <hr/>
 <br/>
 /////English Version<br/>
-This Python program serves as a real-time monitoring system for a translation subcontracting job website.
+This Python program is a real-time monitoring system for freelance translation job postings on a specific website.
+The PC running the program is configured to start automatically via BIOS settings, and Windows Task Scheduler is used to define the program’s start and end times, as well as to perform automatic system shutdown.
+The program sends email notifications at startup, shutdown, and every hour, allowing the user to remotely confirm that it is operating correctly.
-After entering email, user ID, and password, the script continuously monitors the website for newly posted translation jobs.
-When a new job appears, the program automatically filters listings based on customizable parameters such as:
+After entering the email address, user ID, and password, the program automatically detects newly posted translation jobs on the website and filters them based on the following criteria.

 1. Distance from your registered home address
 2. Desired job start time